darkjuanjo/Professional-README-Generator/README.md

 ## Installation

-1. Download or clone Repo from Github
+1. Download or clone Repo from Github.
 2. Open the terminal and change directories until you are in the root folder of the app.js
 3. While in the root folder run `npm install` to install the dependencies (inquirer) that the app.js uses.